 - Fields per table - 500

-If you ever need to check in the future, you can see each base's current usage in your workspace settings page.
+If you ever need to check the number of records in a base or the amount of attachment space used, you can see each base's current usage on the workspace settings page where that base resides.

 How do I increase my plan's limits?
 How much would it cost?